Skip to main content

 Focus on lifting from the lower back not just the limbs.

-Common Superman Hold mistakes
+What are common Superman Hold mistakes to avoid?

 Lifting the head too high straining the neck.